ajurdude/cloud-projects/README.md

-# Readme for GitHub Pages
+# Cloud Computing Projects by Arjun Jadhav

-This README provides an overview of the GitHub Pages site, which serves as a showcase of my cloud computing projects and expertise.
+This README provides an overview of my cloud computing projects and expertise.

 ## Introduction